Parikshit-Vyas/webd-concepts/README.md

 ## Spring Boot

+### POJO (Plain Old JAVA Object) , JAVA Bean and Spring Beans
+POJO is just an object of class nothing else.
+JAVA Bean has some restrictions (no argument constructor , getters and setter methods , implements Serializable interface) .
+SpringBean : Any object maintained by Spring(through IOC container / BeanFactory) is spring bean.

-### Bean and IOC container
+### IOC container
-Bean can be considered as an object.
 Spring IOC container contains all the beans.
+Spring IOC container is a pre defined program that we get with Spring and is responsible for object creation , retention of objects in memory , dependency injection of one object into another .. basically it maintains the lifecycle of an object.
+We need to give two input : Bean and configuration (dependency of beans) .

+ApplicationContext (Interface) : To access IOC container we use this.

 ### Basic back end :
 Models of items (class ) -> DAO layer (interface + class implementing it ..
 CRUD operations on DB ) -> service layer ( Business logic ) -> API layer (contains GET , POST , PUT methods)